Copyright: 1996 - 2024

 really could not understand first reply

 according to the IEEE: the IMR3 (3rd order Intermodulation Ratio), which

 dB) should be greater than 20dBc.

-in the fundamental signal (1st order) the IM3 product is increased
+the fundamental signal (1st order) the IM3 product is increased in 3dB.

-the cascaded IP3, you should check that both amplifiers are working in small signal
+IP3, you should check that both amplifiers are working in small signal

 really very very impressed by IR's